Institute for Autism Research at Canisius College Programs - Ages 7- 12, 4-6

 Treatment Guided Research Initiative

-Dr Martha Herbert is the director of the Treatment Guided Research Intitative for the National Autism Society.
 The objective of treatment-guided research is to bring research and treatment together to help people now.
 Many people with autism have chronic medical conditions that are often ignored.
 Through treatment-guided research, we can learn what is contributing to these conditions and look at autism as a whole-body condition, not a mental health disability.
-Follow the link to read about TGRI and some of Dr Herberts papers and articles.
+Follow the link to read about TGRI.

-Cleveland Clinic & Autism Research Institute- Continuing Medical Education
+Cleveland Clinic & Autism Research Institute- Webinars - CME credit

-ASD Research & Medical Treatment Implications- CME Certified Webcast Series covers issues related to the metabolic, neurological and gastrointestinal comorbidities in ASD.
-Learn how behavioral improvement can be achieved when underlying comorbid medical and neurological issues associated with autism spectrum disorders are addressed.
+ASD Research & Medical Treatment Implications- CME Webcast Series covers issues related to the metabolic, neurological and gastrointestinal comorbidities in ASD.
+Learn how behavioral improvement can be achieved when you address these issues.

-S. Jill James found a signature metabolic impairment or "biomarker" in autistic children that strongly suggests that these children would be susceptible to the harmful effects of mercury and other toxic chemical exposures.
+S. Jill James found a metabolic impairment or "biomarker" in autistic children that strongly suggests that these children would be susceptible to the harmful effects of heavy metals and toxic chemical exposures.
 Twenty local children participated in the landmark study by Dr. Jill James and the late Dr. Paul Cutler.
-Check out this link to learn more about her recent research at Arkansas Children's Hospital
+Check out this link to learn more about her recent autism research at Arkansas Children's Hospital.
+At end of article click on link to publications . #82, #108 and #109 are of special interest.

 The National Center for Complementary and Alternative Medicine (NCCAM)